DC snow expected to impact morning commute | WTOP

 Road crews in the D.C. region have been working since 6 a.m.
 Sunday putting down salt brine and preparing the pavement for the expected snow.

-“That will help a little bit to prevent the snow from sticking when it begins to fall overnight,” said Virginia Department of Transportation spokeswoman Jennifer McCord.
+“That will help a little bit to prevent the snow from sticking when it begins to fall overnight,” said Jennifer McCord, a spokeswoman for the Virginia Department of Transportation.

-Trucks loaded with salt and sand will be staged along highways across the region by 10 p.m.
-Sunday to prepare for whatever the storm may bring.

-Ice is not expected to be a major issue, though it may form during any winter storm event.
+Ice is not expected to be a major issue, but it may form during any winter storm event.
+To prepare, trucks loaded with salt and sand will be staged along highways across the region by 10 p.m.
+Sunday.

 “We just ask residents and commuters coming into the District to be careful,” D.C.
 Department of Public Works Director Chris Shorter said.
 Crews in the District have been busy tackling most streets, roads and highways, especially the bridges and overpasses.

-Timing is almost always an issue with these smaller snow storms, officials said.
+Timing was almost always an issue with these smaller snow storms, officials said.

-“It’s often these little snows that are the real problem storms because it happens right during the morning rush hour, and that’s what’s going to happen overnight tonight into Monday morning,” Maryland State Highway Administration spokesman Charlie Gischlar said.
+“It’s often these little snows that are the real problem storms because it happens right during the morning rush hour, and that’s what’s going to happen overnight tonight into Monday morning,” Charlie Gischlar said, a spokesman for Maryland State Highway Administration.

-“If you can, maybe even use mass transit, Metro, something like that,” Gischlar suggested.
-He says that will give road crews more room to keep the roads clear of any snow, slush or ice during rush hour.
+“If you can, maybe even use mass transit, Metro, something like that,” Gischlar said.
+He said that will give road crews more room to keep the roads clear of any snow, slush or ice during rush hour.

 Comments